-Remember when Amazon started offering certain phones at a discount through its Prime Exclusive program?
-Originally, this meant that your phone would come loaded with tons of non-removable Amazon apps, along with annoying lock screen ads for Amazon products.
-You could pay to have the lock screen ads removed months after buying the phone, but the Amazon apps would remain.
+In the beginning, Prime Exclusive phones would come loaded with tons of non-removable Amazon apps, along with annoying lock screen ads for other products sold through Amazon.
+You could pay to have the lock screen ads removed months after buying the phone, but the apps would remain.

-Motorola's phones run an extremely close to stock build of Android, which makes it easy to spot non-Google apps on the Moto Z3 Play.
-Even without opening the app drawer, the default home screen is littered with Amazon apps; Amazon Shopping, Prime Video, Amazon Kindle, Amazon Music, and a folder containing even more branded apps — not to mention a shortcut to Moto Alexa in the dock.
+The Moto Z3 Play runs an extremely close-to-stock build of Android, making it easy to spot non-Google apps.
+Even before opening the app drawer for the first time, the default home screen is littered with Amazon apps; Amazon Shopping, Prime Video, Amazon Kindle, Amazon Music, and a folder containing even more branded apps — not to mention a shortcut to Moto Alexa in the dock.

-Swiping up into the app drawer reveals, unsurprisingly, even more Amazon apps.
-In alphabetical order, the Prime Exclusive Moto Z3 Play ships with Amazon Alexa, Amazon Drive, Amazon Kindle, Amazon Music, Amazon Shopping, Audible, Goodreads, IMDb, Moto Alexa, Prime Now, Prime Photos, and Prime Video.
+Swiping up into the app drawer reveals, unsurprisingly, more Amazon apps.
+In alphabetical order, the Alexa Built-In Moto Z3 Play ships with Amazon Alexa, Amazon Drive, Amazon Kindle, Amazon Music, Amazon Shopping, Audible, Goodreads, IMDb, Moto Alexa, Prime Now, Prime Photos, and Prime Video.
 Yep, that's a whole lot, but don't panic just yet.
 There's good news ahead.

 Every single Amazon app that comes on a Prime Exclusive phone can be either disabled or uninstalled entirely.

 Every single Amazon-related app that comes on the Moto Z3 Play can be either disabled or uninstalled entirely.
-I did so with all but Amazon Shopping, which I actually use almost every day.
-Specifically, you won't be able to completely uninstall Amazon Alexa, Amazon Kindle, Amazon Music, Audible, Prime Photos, or Prime Video — you'll have to settle for disabling them instead.
-But the fact of the matter is that even on a Prime Exclusive phone, you can entirely free your home screen of Amazon apps without having to root or switch to a third-party launcher that allows for hiding apps.
+Specifically, you won't be able to completely uninstall Amazon Alexa, Amazon Kindle, Amazon Music, Audible, Prime Photos, or Prime Video — you'll have to settle for disabling those instead.
+But the fact of the matter is that even on an Alexa Built-In phone, you can entirely rid your home screen of Amazon apps without having to root or switch to a third-party launcher.

 The question is — should you?
 While you might not appreciate the initial clutter, Amazon's services are genuinely useful.
-Amazon Music is a great alternative to streaming services like Google Play Music or Spotify that doesn't charge an additional monthly fee for Prime members, and Prime Video is the host to plenty of excellent exclusive content like The Man In The High Castle.
+Amazon Music is a great alternative to streaming services like YouTube Music or Spotify that doesn't charge an additional monthly fee for Prime members, and Prime Video is the host to plenty of excellent exclusive content.
 Likewise, Audible (bought by Amazon back in 2008) is the largest distributor of audiobooks online.

-In any case, Prime Exclusive phones come with virtually no compromise these days, compared to their more expensive Amazon-free counterparts.
-You'll still need to sign into your Amazon account during the initial setup, and you still need an existing Amazon Prime membership to buy these phones in the first place.
+In any case, Alexa Built-In phones come with virtually no compromise these days.
+You'll still need to sign in to your Amazon account during the initial setup, and you need an existing Amazon Prime membership to buy these phones in the first place.
 But once you're through the initial setup process, how much Amazon interferes with your phone … is really up to you.